-Anthony Hendricks serves as an associate in the Bankruptcy & Creditor’s Rights, Energy, Environment & Natural Resources, Litigation & Trial, Criminal Defense, Compliance & Investigations and Administrative & Regulatory Practice Groups for the firm’s Oklahoma City office.
+Anthony Hendricks serves as a director in the Bankruptcy & Creditor’s Rights, Energy, Environment & Natural Resources, Litigation & Trial, Criminal Defense, Compliance & Investigations and Administrative & Regulatory Practice Groups for the firm’s Oklahoma City office.

 Anthony has focused his practice in environmental compliance, regulatory permitting and litigation.
 He frequently represents clients in environmental matters before the Oklahoma Corporation Commission and the Oklahoma Department of Environmental Quality, in addition to federal and state courts.
 He is also a member of the firm’s wind group, advising clients on the development and financing of wind projects.